Pioneer in phage-based diagnostics

 Rapid blood test offers new hope for people most at risk of TB

 A quarter of a million children die of tuberculosis (TB) each year worldwide.
-Early diagnosis would help to save their lives, but most are unable to produce the sample of mucus that is needed for the current test.
+Early diagnosis would help save lives.

 TB is the leading cause of death from an infectious disease.
 Although a quarter of the world’s population is thought to carry latent TB, it carries a risk of progressing to the active form of TB in around 10% of those infected.